 Cabling must not impede pedestrian traffic flow.

-The Airports Authority reserves the right to restrict media activity at any location on airport premises if public security, safety, or operational concerns so warrant.
+TAA reserves the right to restrict media activity at any location on airport premises if public security, safety, or operational concerns so warrant.

 Live trucks may park in the hourly parking lot directly in front of the terminal or the Executive Terminal.
 Parking is provided for live trucks only - no other crew vehicles.
 In the event of large numbers of live trucks, the Airport Operations Office and Airport Police will direct trucks to alternate areas.
 There are no designated live truck parking locations, but space may be temporarily allocated there if specific needs arise.